paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 **(c)** The Deputy Secretary takes precedence in the Department of Defense immediately after the Secretary.

-**(e)** 11 So in original.
-There is no subsec. (d).
-Until September 30, 2020, the Deputy Secretary of Defense shall lead the Guam Oversight Council and shall be the Department of Defense’s principal representative for coordinating the interagency efforts in matters relating to Guam, including the following executive orders:
+**(d)** Until September 30, 2020, the Deputy Secretary of Defense shall lead the Guam Oversight Council and shall be the Department of Defense’s principal representative for coordinating the interagency efforts in matters relating to Guam, including the following executive orders:

 (1) Executive Order No. 13299 of May 12, 2003 (68 Fed.
 Reg.
 25477; 48 U.S.C. note prec.
 1451; relating to the Interagency Group on Insular Affairs).